lugh-tuatha/lugh-tuatha/README.md

 - 😄 Pronouns : He/him
 - 🌱 I’m currently learning Javascript, Bootstrap and Design Principle
 - 👯 I’m looking to collaborate on any projects
-- 🔭 I’m currently working on [Kuya 'J Hausilog Project](https://github.com/lugh-tuatha/kuya-j-hausilog)
+- 🔭 I’m currently working on [Acessignment](https://github.com/lugh-tuatha/acessignment)
 - 👀 See my [Personal portfolio](https://personal-portfolio-six.vercel.app/) to get more info
 - 💬 Ask me about HTML CSS